Center for Digital Technology and Management

-The Center for Digital Technology and Management (CDTM) is a joint research and educational institute established by the Technical University Munich (TUM) and the Ludwig-Maximilians-Universität München (LMU München).
+The Center for Digital Technology and Management (CDTM) is a joint research and educational institute established by the Technical University of Munich (TUM) and LMU Munich.
 It was founded by Manfred Broy, Jörg Eberspächer, Arnold Picot, and Andrew Kelly in 1998.
 The main goal of the CDTM is to provide innovative entrepreneurial education to students and advance research in diverse fields.

 Education

 As a member of the Elite Network Bavaria, the additional study program "Technology Management" is located at the interface of digital technology, management, and entrepreneurship.
 Each semester, up to 25 highly qualified and ambitious students are recruited from a pool of more than 300 interdisciplinary applicants for this program.
 Most represented study fields are business administration, electrical engineering, and computer science.
-Through close cooperation with various renowned industrial partners, the focus of the english program is on providing practical experience for students.
+Through close cooperation with various renowned industrial partners, the focus of the English program is on providing practical experience for students.

 The Technology Management program aims to educate the innovators of tomorrow.
 During the program students develop the necessary professional and interpersonal skills to work together in interdisciplinary teams and sustainably address our society's challenges today beyond digital technologies.
 The Elite Network Bavaria recognizes the study program as a four-semester elite study program at Master's level where students can gather up to 45 ECTS.
 Students graduate with an Honours Degree in Technology Management, which is jointly awarded by the sponsoring universities and confirmed with a certificate.

 The institute is situated at Marsstraße 20–22 in Munich.